B-HDtm/NeXT/README.md

 ## 🚀 What is NeXT?

-NeXT is a lightweight, multi-language **blockchain simulation** designed to help understand and demonstrate the core concepts of blockchain technology without the complexity of a full cryptocurrency.
+NeXT is a lightweight, multi-language **blockchain** designed to help understand and demonstrate the core concepts of blockchain technology without the complexity of a full cryptocurrency.
-NXT symbolizes the **Next Generation** of blockchain development, integrating C++, Java, PHP, JavaScript, and Python — all working together as one.
+NXT symbolizes the **Next level** of blockchain development, integrating C++, Java, PHP, JavaScript, and Python — all working together as one.

 ---